myriamartin/portfolio-bootstrap/README.md

 - Skills Section
 - About Section
 - Contact Section
-- Footer - Social Media Section
+- Footer - Social Media links

 ## Usage

-My portfolio page consists of the following sections:
+On my portfolio page, you will find the following sections:

-- A Navigation bar at the top of the page with my name on it and a menu with link items that linked to the appropriate sections.
+- On the top of the page you will find a navigation bar with my name and a menu with links to the various sections.
-- Below the navigation bar you can find the Hero section with an image the name of the business a CTA that links to the contact section with a form component at the bottom of the page.
+- Located below the navigation bar is a Hero section with an image, the business name, and a call-to-action that links to the contact form.
-- Following the Hero section there is a section with the Selected work.
-I've used the Bootstrap card component with a brief overview of each of them, which will be updated in the near future.
+- Immediately following the Hero section is the Selected work section.
+I have used the Bootstrap card component and provided a brief overview of each, which will be updated soon.
-- Once you scrolled down the portfolio section you can see a list of Skills in grid which I'll be gaining and perfecting during these weeks in the bootcamp.
+- As you scroll down the portfolio, you will find a list of Skills, which I'll be gaining and polishing over the next few weeks in the boot camp.
-- Both the About and Contact section have been build using flexbox bootstrap classes and offset, with no need of media queries.
-- Contact section also included with a form component
+- Both the About and Contact sections are built using the bootstrap grid layout and flexbox bootstrap classes, without the need for media queries.
+The contact section also includes a form component.
-- At the bottom of the page the Footer Section a list of social media can be founds and also the option to go back to the top of the page.
+- Located in the footer section there is a list of social media networks at the bottom of the page, along with an option to return to the top of the page.

 ## Helpful Resources